-A fundraising thermometer is included on all of our peer-to-peer website templates and can be easily added to any fundraising campaign.
+A fundraising thermometer is included on all of our peer-to-peer website templates and can be easily added to any non-profit fundraising campaign.
 So what exactly is a fundraising thermometer, and what does it do?
 A fundraising thermometer is used to monitor the progress of funds raised for your online fundraising campaign based on the goals set forth by your organization.
 By setting clear goals for your fundraiser in the planning stage, your organization provides supporters with an understanding of what you wish to accomplish financially.
 Showcasing a fundraising thermometer on your website demonstrates visually the progress that has been made and how close your group is to reaching the established goal.

 How Does a Fundraising Thermometer Work?